bitsquitez/bitsquitez.github.io/_posts/2022-02-25-negative-ponks.md

 As I described above.
 There will be 67 items that will be stored and distributed in airdrops and giveaways.
 And the holders will get it first.

+<h3>Enter Bitsboard</h3>

+If you have at least 1 Negative Ponks then you are eligible to enter Bitsboard.
+Everyone will see your achievements.
+Are you ready to be on top?

 <h3>Bitschandise</h3>

 Will come soon.
 We will do further discussion in the community.
-I have written many concepts about Bitschandise in the future.
+I have written many concepts about Bitschandise.

 <h2>Then what makes Negative Ponks unique?</h2>